yavyx/PaIntDB/PaIntDB _issues.md

 - Make queries into dataframes instead of dictionaries
 - Write tests! (check parameters in all main (user input) functions.
 - Adding metabolites is too slow, need to check why.
-- Use JSON to save useful dictionaries that only need to be created once (PAO1/PA14 mapping, gene/metabolite mapping, edge list dictionary, GO enrichment dictionary).
-Will probably improve perfomance dramatically.
 - Come up with first-order interaction algorithms.
 Need to think more about this algorithm.
 Maybe
 - Double lists when extracting study items.
 - Change gene_list to genes_df for all networks